athonet-open/pix/README.md

 User specific settings can be defined in the `~/.config/pix/settings.exs` file, the file is loaded automatically by pix.
 Refer to `Pix.UserSettings` for more information.

+## Security

+- Import remote pipelines only from trusted sources.